linuxserver/docker-jackett/README.md

 * `-p 9117` - the port(s)
 * `-v /config` - where Jackett should store its config file.
 * `-v /downloads` - Path to torrent blackhole
+* `-v /etc/localtime` for timesync - see [Localtime](#localtime) for important information
+* `-e TZ` for timezone information, Europe/London - see [Localtime](#localtime) for important information
 * `-e RUN_OPTS` - Optionally specify additional arguments to be passed.
 EG. `--ProxyConnection=10.0.0.100:1234`
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
-* `-e TZ` for timezone EG. Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it jackett /bin/bash`.
+It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it jackett /bin/bash`.

+## Localtime

+It is important that you either set `-v /etc/localtime:/etc/localtime:ro` or the TZ variable, mono will throw exceptions without one of them set.

 ### User / Group Identifiers